neishm/fstd2nc/README.md

 python -m fstd2nc [options] <infile> <outfile>

 optional arguments:
-  --version             show program's version number and exit --minimal-metadata    Don't include FSTD record attributes and other
+  -h, --help            show this help message and exit --version             show program's version number and exit --minimal-metadata    Don't include RPN record attributes and other internal
-                        internal information in the output file.
+                        information in the output file.
   --ignore-typvar       Tells the converter to ignore the typvar when deciding
                         if two records are part of the same field.
 Default is to split the variable on different typvars.